SmarterApp/TDS_EquationScorer/doc/rest_api.rst

 Parameters
 ++++++++++

+.. _answer:

 **answer** (String, required)
   The test answer

   A JSON string containing a MathML expression.

-Per the JSON specification, all quotation marks within the MathML must be preceded by backslashes.
+  Per the JSON `specification <http://www.json.org/>`_\ ,
+  all quotation marks within the MathML must be preceded by backslashes.

-  Any "special" characters in the answer may be included in one of three ways:
+  Any other "special" characters in the answer may be included in one of three ways:

-    - They may simply be embedded as unicode in the charset of the request ( e.g., |le| )
+    - They may simply be embedded as unicode encoded using the charset of the request ( e.g., |le| )

     - They may be escaped as XML escape sequences ( e.g., ``&#x2264;``)